-Best practices for use of community circles within schools include adhering to a consistent schedule, facilitating the circles with fidelity, and designing circles so that all members may participate successfully.
-A restorative school does not just limit circles to interactions with students.
-Restorative schools often use circle processes to facilitate conversation at faculty and staff meetings, with parents, and in other contexts.
+Best practices for use of community building circles within schools include adhering to a consistent schedule, ensuring that all class members, including teachers, are gathered in the circle, and most importantly, ensuring that all are afforded an opportunity to speak from their own perspective.
+A restorative school does not limit circles to interactions with students.
+Restorative schools often use circle processes to facilitate conversations at meetings among faculty, staff, and parents; and in other contexts that involve discussion and interaction.